 Fastest Software Engineering Degree Completion Programs

-A degree completion program is for students who have some undergraduate college credits but who haven’t completed a bachelor’s degree.
+A degree completion program is designed for students who have earned some undergraduate college credits but have not yet completed a bachelor’s degree.
 This group includes students who learned the basic concepts of software engineering when they earned an associate degree.
-Many schools offer degree completion programs online, giving students more freedom.
-Adult learners especially can benefit from the fastest degree completion programs we’ve listed below.
+Many schools offer degree completion programs online, providing students with greater flexibility.
+Adult learners, in particular, can benefit from one of the fastest degree completion programs listed below.

 - Bachelor of Computer Information Systems with Software Engineering Concentration Degree Completion Program | MidAmerica Nazarene University.
 This online Bachelor of Computer Information Systems degree completion program with a concentration in software engineering can be completed in two years.
 The degree prepares students to work as software engineers, software developers, and applications developers.